canonical/launchpad-manual/user/how-to/packaging/ppa-install.rst

 Next steps
 ----------

-To publish software in your own PPA, you need to `build a source package <Packaging/PPA/BuildingASourcePackage>`__.
+To publish software in your own PPA, you need to :ref:`build a source package <building-a-source-package>`.